owennwoodward/owennwoodward/README.md

 --  My coding experiences and languages listed below and always be evolving.

--- 🔭 Currently working with JavaScript, HTML, and CSS, and Mongo DB.
+-- 🔭 Currently working with JavaScript, HTML, and CSS, and Mongo DB, Vue3, Node.js

--- 🌱 Will be getting into C#, Vue.js, MySQL, node.js and many more.
+-- 🌱 Will be getting into C#, MySQL, and many more.

 -- 📫 I can be reached at https://www.linkedin.com/in/owen-woodward-13b200241/ or owenwoodward555@gmail.com